hunter-teacher-cert/currdev-work-SAYbaw/02_new-course.md

 9. Operating System
 10. App Development (Tetris Game)

+I would also use source material from the book and companion website [How Computers Do Math](https://www.clivemaxfield.com/diycalculator/)

 The target audience for this class is for students interested in studying engineering, electronics, or computer science in college.
 Also, it would be a fun class for the computer hobbyist.

 It is more than a survey type class and is a more of a hands-on lab intensive class so it would be ideal taken as an elective in the student's senior year.
+They should tak at least one of the AP CS Courses prior.